jeff-160/Reverse-Shell/README.md

 ## ❗ DISCLAIMER ❗

 This is malware, only run it on a virtual machine or if you know what you're doing.

+FOR EDUCATIONAL PURPOSES ONLY

 ## Introduction ##